Union County, Oregon: Oregon Legislative Assembly

 Union County is located in Oregon State House District 58 which is currently represented by Bobby Levy.
-It is also located in Oregon State Senate District 29, represented by Bill Hansell.
-Both Levy and Hansell are registered Republicans.
+It is also located in Oregon State Senate District 29, represented by Todd Nash.
+Both Levy and Nash are registered Republicans.

 Board of Commissioners

 Union County is represented and governed by three commissioners.
-The Union County Board of Commissioners is currently made up of Paul Anderes, Matt Scarfo, and Donna Beverage.
+The Union County Board of Commissioners is currently made up of Paul Anderes, Matt Scarfo, and Jake Seavert.

 Economy

 The initial economic interest in Union County was mining, but most of the mines in the area were annexed by Baker County in 1901.
 The local economy continues to be based on natural resources, including farming (wheat, fruit, vegetables, mint, and grass seed), ranching (cattle and sheep), and timber.
 The ridges of Pyles Canyon are the site of the Elkhorn Valley Wind Farm, owned and operated by Horizon Wind Energy and whose power is sold to Idaho Power.
 Since October 2010, the county board of commissioners has supported a "strategic investment program" for another wind power project in Oregon, Horizon Wind Energy's proposed Antelope Ridge Wind Farm; after delays due to concerns about the project's impact on wildlife, the project has received support from Oregon Department of Fish and Wildlife.

 Nearby mountains and streams offer hunting, fishing, skiing, and camping, all of which attract vacationers.
 Attractions include the Anthony Lakes (and its ski area), Minam River, Mount Emily, Blue Mountains, Umatilla National Forest, Wallowa–Whitman National Forest (including Eagle Cap Wilderness), Catherine Creek State Park, Hilgard Junction State Recreation Area, Thief Valley Reservoir, Cove Hot Springs Pool, the Hot Lake Hotel (first built in the 1860s due to nearby hot springs), and the Eagle Cap Excursion Train.

 Basalt outcroppings along the Grande Ronde River (August 2011).